 Black History Month

 Mrs. Ruby Gross Hines Babers was the beloved grandmother of Board member Ms. Tonya Babers Dangerfield (featured below).
 Mrs. Babers' inspiration, hard work, and determination paved the way for success for her children and grandchildren.
-We wanted to celebrate that work ethic and provide opportunities for other Black Americans to thrive in our community.
-We invited Leadership McKinney participants to apply, and in our first year, we had four very qualified applicants.
-It was a tough decision for our scholarship committee.
+Each year, to celebrate her legacy and provide opportunities for residents of color to thrive in our community, we invite Leadership McKinney participants to apply for a tuition scholarship.

 McKinney Democrats board member Ms. Tonya Babers Dangerfield asked our entire leadership to join her in an active exploration of Black History Month.

 As she put it: "I think it's important that we not only post, like, or even love quotes about famous Black history figures, but that we also understand how the political climate of the past in the United States, directly intersects with and affects the current political climate, and why you will see your Black friends boycotting and demanding things you might not understand in the coming months, years, and election cycles.
 I will post one movie per week that I would like to ask you to find and watch, to help understand the importance and urgency of the mission."

 Will you join with us in this challenge?
 Our first week's movie: "The Long Walk Home" with Whoopi Goldberg and Sissy Spacek.
 (You can stream it for free on Plex, Tubi, and Pluto, or purchase it on Prime Video.
 Or you can watch it here: https://youtu.be/0FJSosGKclM)

 Tonya Babers Dangerfield

 Photo Credit Dorly Roy